-In terms of student achievement, the Trust delivered strong academic outcomes in summer 2020.
+In terms of student achievement, the Trust delivered strong academic outcomes in summer 2021.
 All 3 schools met, or exceeded, KPI targets for student performance.
-However, it should be noted that, due to the COVID pandemic, the 2019/20 cohort of GCSE and A Level students were assigned Centre Assessed Grades for the summer 2020 examinations, and statistical comparison between this year and previous years is probably of limited use.
+However, it should be noted that, due to the COVID pandemic, the 2020/21 cohort of GCSE and A Level students were assigned Centre Assessed Grades for the summer 2021 examinations, and statistical comparison between this year and previous years is not possible.
 The tables below summarise the exam performance at the schools across the Trust.
 Both Nonsuch and Wallington are academically selective; whereas Carshalton has a comprehensive intake.